sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-22-primer-chapter19.md

 - in the same way that a class may define `const` member function, it can also define member functions as `volatile`
     * only `volatile` member functions  may be called on `volatile` objects
 - programs that use `volatile` usually must be changed when they are moved to new machines or compilers
-- in most ways, `volatile` keyword is used in musch the same way as the `const` qualifier
+- in most ways, `volatile` keyword is used in the same way as the `const` qualifier
     * however, there's one important difference
     * the synthesized copy/move and assignment operators cannot be used to initialize or assign from a `volatile` object
         + if a class wants to allow `volatile` objects to be copied, moved, or assigned